BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 })
 ```

 > I'm a big fan of builder pattern, I use it very frequently when creating dev libraries in typescript, and is-ts is no exception.
-As you would expect from similar libraries, every term that changes the configuration of a schematic, or chains additional types onto a schematic will create a new instance.
+As you would expect from similar libraries, every term that changes the configuration of a schematic, or combines schematics together will create a new schematic instance.

-> In the first example on screen, you can see how we've taken a schematic from the previous slide and we've disabled one of it's sub-validators, and there are couple of examples there that showcase the different signatures one can use when configuring a term.
+> In the first example on screen, you can see how we've taken a schematic from the previous slide, `isShout`, and we've disabled one of it's sub-validations.
+There are couple of examples that showcase the different signatures one can use when configuring a term.

-> Every sub validation term can take a single false boolean, which disables it, so 'isShout' becomes 'isRaisedVoice' because it is no longer uppercase and simply must end with an exclamation mark.
+> Sub validation terms can take a single false boolean, which disables it, so 'isShout' becomes 'isRaisedVoice' because it is no longer uppercase and simply must end with an exclamation mark.

 > Many sub validation terms don't require a configuration, so they can be passed a true boolean or just called without any arguments to enable them.
 And many sub validation terms, such as `startsWith` require some configuration input.

+> In the last example you can see how an explicit configuration object can be passed in as well.
 A lot of signatures are available for developer experience and readability.

-## Readonly
+## Readonly Modifier

 **[is-ts](https://github.com/BenZed/benzed-ts/tree/is-presentation/packages/is)** uses naming conventions with typescript familiarity in mind.